-The Department of Custodial Service staff helps to cultivate a wholesome environment for students, faculty, and staff by cleaning office areas and cleaning residence halls.
+The Department of Custodial Services staff helps to cultivate a wholesome environment for students, faculty, and staff by cleaning office areas and cleaning residence halls.
 The department is also responsible for setup and breakdown of events such as football games and student orientation.
-Displaying an ongoing and pleasing attitude to our customers, our staff is always willing to address any needs or concerns they may have at any given time seven days a week.
+Displaying an ongoing and pleasing attitude to its customers, the staff is always willing to address any needs or concerns any given time, seven days a week.

-A safe, comfortable, and appealing environment for our students, faculty, and staff is the goal of the Department of Facilities Maintenance.
-This service is provided through diligent efforts from both our work information center and our skilled tradespeople.
+A safe, comfortable, and appealing environment for students, faculty, and staff is the goal of the Department of Facilities Maintenance.
+This service is provided through diligent efforts from both the work information center and skilled tradespeople.
 The function of repair and routine maintenance, as energy management, and special projects are scheduled, performed, and managed for the more than 1.6 million square feet of building floor space.